hipdac-lab/PPOPP23-TDC/README.md

 ```

 ## Acknowlegement
-Results presented in this paper were obtained using the Chameleon testbed supported by the National Science Foundation.
+The artifact evaluation process was conducted using the Chameleon testbed supported by the National Science Foundation.